 My family’s motto is: “Hope for the best, plan for the worst.”

 It’s served us well.
-For the most part, we’re pretty blessed: barring the occasional aches and accidents, we’re healthy; we have a full refrigerator and a beautiful home; we can choose to snuggle with a fluffy cat, a fat cat, or a permanently grumpy cat; we all have college degrees and are steadily employed; we sometimes get to take a family vacation.
+For the most part, we’re pretty blessed: barring the occasional aches and accidents, we’re healthy; we have a full refrigerator and a beautiful home; we’ve got some quirky, cuddly cats; we all have college degrees and are steadily employed; we sometimes get to take a family vacation.

 But over the years, we’ve discovered first-hand that there’s some truth to Murphy’s Law: everything that can go wrong, will.
 From that time our house got struck by lightning (and blew up every electronic device we owned, as well as our chimney), to multiple car crashes (none our fault), to endless surgeries and ER visits (one time even involved – I kid you not – a flying pig), and countless other more serious situations, we’ve come to appreciate that life is short, and that you can pretty much conquer anything with some humor, some prayers, and some support from your family and friends.